My Oracle Support

 If your issue is urgent and classified as a Severity 1, such as for a system outage, Support will work on the request 24 hours a day.
 You'll need to provide a contact who will be available to work with Support on a 24-hour basis.
 Check out this video series for more on SR management.
 Note that you'll need a MOS account to view these videos and other linked MOS content in this article.

-If needed, you can escalate your SR, which is typically done in the following scenarios:
+If needed, you can request to speak to a Support manager about your SR, which is typically done in the following scenarios:

 • Your SR is taking longer than expected to reach a resolution.